Battle of Marciano: Battle

 The Battle of Marciano in an early print.

 The battle began with the attack of the Medeghino's cavalry wing, whose impetus easily routed its French-Sienese counterpart, which fled towards Foiano.
 It has been reported that the French commanders of that unit, Valleron and Fourquevaux, had been bribed by the Medeghino with 12 tin flasks filled with golden coins.
 Fourquevaux was still wounded and captured during the battle.

 To counter this first setback, Strozzi decided to launch down from the hill with the German infantry in his center.
-A chaotic melee ensued but soon the momentum of the Sienese attack began to wane under the fire of the Imperial artillery which also disorganized the Swiss attempting to relieve the first line.
-When Il Medeghino then ordered his men to launch themselves against the enemy the German and Swiss began to panic.
+A chaotic melee ensued, but soon the momentum of the attack began to wane under the fire of the Imperial artillery, which also disorganized the Swiss attempting to relieve the first line.
+When Medeghino ordered his center to advance against the enemy, the German and Swiss began to panic and were forced to fall back.

-This turned into a rout when Colonna's heavy cavalry, who had pursued for a while the French-Sienese cavalry, enveloped the Germans, fighting across the Scannagallo, by attacking them from behind.
-The French infantry on the right wing maintained its battle order and, surrounded on every side, defended desperately until the end.
+The retreat of the Franco-Sienese cavalry finished the battle.
+Colonna, who had pursued for a while the French-Sienese cavalry, returned and enveloped the Germans fighting across the Scannagallo by attacking them from behind.
+Strozzi's army collapsed, with only his French infantry on the right wing, surrounded on every side, maintaining its battle order and defending desperately until the end.
 Strozzi himself was wounded three times and was carried away by his guards.
-His lieutenant Clemente della Cervara died shortly after the battle from wounds received.
+His lieutenant Clemente della Cervara was then wounded himself and died shortly after the battle.

 The battle lasted for only two hours, from 11 a.m to 1 p.m.
-The Sienese army suffered 4,000 dead and 4,000 wounded or prisoners.
-Strozzi escaped capture.
+The Franco-Sienese army suffered 4,000 dead and 4,000 wounded or prisoners, while the Florentine-Imperial army only suffered around 400 dead.
+103 green standards sent by Henry II were captured.
+Strozzi managed to escape and take refuge in Lucignano.